-- 60. Scraping and flushing systems.
+56. Scraping and flushing systems.
 A number of systems have been tried involving the regular removal of the slurry from the floor to a covered store outside of the building.
 These involve flushing with water, acid, diluted or mechanically-separated slurry, or scraping with or without water sprinklers.
-In general, these systems have proved to be ineffective or too difficult to maintain.
-The use of smooth and/or sloping floors to assist in scraping or flushing has given rise to problems with animal slipping and potentially injuring themselves.
-These systems are therefore considered as category 3 techniques. - 61.
-Table 6 gives emissions from different cattle housing systems (reference systems and category 1 and 2 techniques).
+In general, these systems have proven to be ineffective or too difficult to maintain.
+The use of smooth and/or sloping floors to assist in scraping or flushing contributes to slipping which is very detrimental to cow health.
+These systems are therefore considered as category 3 techniques.

+57. Table 6 summarizes emissions and abatement from different cattle housing systems (reference system and category 1 and 2 techniques).

-Table 6: Ammonia emissions of different cattle housing systems (reference systems and category 1 and 2 techniques)
+Table 6: Ammonia emissions of different catt le housing systems (reference systems and category 1 and 2 techniques)

-teeninques)

-Housing type Reduction c Ammonia (emission

-(%) (kg/cow place e/year)

-Cubicle house (Reference 1) 0 12 ^{d/}

-Tied system ^{a/} (Reference 2) 60 4.8

-Grooved floor (Cat.
-1) 25 9

-Optimal barn climatization with roof insulation (Cat.
-1) 20 9.6

-Chemical air scrubbers (forced ventillation systems only) (C at.
-2) 70 1.2

-Bedding of sand (solid manure system only) (Cat.
-2) 60 4.8

-Bedding of pine shavings (solid manure system only) (Cat.
-2 30 8.4

-Bedding of straw (Cat.
-2) 50% Grazing 12h/24h (Cat.
-1), relative to ref 1 20% 9.6 Grazing 18h/24h (Cat.
-1) relative to ref 1 57% 5.2 Grazing 22h/24h (Cat.
-1) relative to ref 1 79% 2.5 a/ Tied systems are not favoured for animal welfare reasons.
-Any conversion from tied stall to cubicle houses (e.g. to meet welfare requirements) should address the opportunity to include NH_3 emission mitigation measures at the same time
+Housing Type Reduction b/ NH3 Emission % (kg/cow place/year) Cubicle house (Reference system) n.a.
+12° Tied system a / (Traditional reference system) n.a.
+4.8 Grooved floor (Cat.
+1) 25-46 9 Optimal barn climatization with roof insulation (Cat.
+1) 20 9.6 Chemical air scrubbers (forced ventillation systems only) (Cat.
+2) 70-95 1.2 Grazing 12h/24h (Cat.
+2), relative to ref 1 10 10.8 d Grazing 18h/24h (Cat.
+1) relative to ref 1 30 8.4 d Grazing 22h/24h (Cat.
+1) relative to ref 1 50 6.0 d a/ Tied systems are not favoured for animal welfare reasons.
+These systems are traditional reference systems for continuity in emission inventories.